 The uncertainty of model estimates and biological reference points is dominated by the catch data set to which the model is fitted rather than the estimation procedure or model structure.
 Confidence intervals for the estimated quantities indicate that the base model estimated trends in spawning stock biomass and fishing mortality that were well determined (given the model assumptions).
 Sensitivity runs gave similar trends in stock metrics as those from the base run apart from when shrimp trawl discard estimates were included in the catch data.
 Retrospective analyses of the model illustrated a tendency to underestimate spawning stock biomass and overestimate fishing mortality across the time series of estimates.
 The retrospective bias does not affect the perception of the trends in the estimates; SSB has an upwards trend and F has a downwards trend.
-The sensitivity to the inclusion or exclusion of the shrimp trawl discard estimates.
+The sensitivity of stock status relative to reference levels is marginal compared to the sensitivity to the inclusion or exclusion of the shrimp trawl discard estimates.